 Hopefully, if anything ever happens here, our local ADTA members will have enough credibility with law enforcement and the whole community that we can play a role by just telling anxious parents and other Federal Way residents why we all need to be cooperative, calm and vigilant.

-Getting to know your local police so that they know you understand the dynamics of such a situation is important.
-The professionals need to understand that we are part of the solution and not potential problems like some of the volunteers at Beslan that kept shooting into the school from behind the police lines inadvertently killing some first responders!
+Getting to know your local police so that they know you and have confidence that you understand the dynamics of such a situation is important.
+The professionals need to understand that armed citizens are part of the solution and not potential problems like some of the volunteers at Beslan that kept shooting into the school from behind the police lines inadvertently killing some first responders!

 I am convinced the U.S. will experience the kind of attacks experienced in Mumbai and Beslan.

-Initially, the armed citizen may be the best chance of throwing the plans of the terrorists out of whack.
-One armed citizen stands little chance of surviving or even stopping the initial attack but, like the author says, there are worst fates than dying violently.
+Initially, the armed citizen may be the best chance of interrupting the plans of terrorists long enough for the professionals to arrive.
+One armed citizen stands little chance of surviving or even stopping the initial attack.
+But the author reminds us that there are worst fates than dying violently.

-We need training based on realistic scenarios in order to train like we will fight if we knew our kids were going to be tortured and killed!
+We need training based on realistic scenarios in order to train like we will fight if we know our kids are threatened with torture and death!